nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * provides an `Admin` class that can be created and accessed by `Access` object.
 The `Admin` class contains a `ModuleList` object to manage data for modules.
 * provides a `Module` class that can be created and accessed by `Access` object.
 The `Module` class contains a `ChapterList` object to manage data for chapters.
 * provides a `Chapter` class that can be created and accessed by `Access` object.
 The `Chapter` class contains a `CardList` object to manage data for cards.
 * provides a `Card` object that can be created and accessed by `CardList`.
-A `Card` object represents a flashcard with question, answer and master level of revision.
+A `Card` object represents a flashcard with question, answer and mastery level of revision.

 ### 3.4.
 Storage Component